 The core app is 100% free

-Let’s get this out of the way first: the main Obsidian application costs nothing to download and use.
-And no, this isn’t a free trial or a watered-down version.
-You get all the core features, access to the entire library of community plugins, and the ability to create as many "vaults" (folders for your notes) as you need.
+Let's get this out of the way first: the main Obsidian application costs nothing to download and use.
+And no, this isn't a free trial or a watered-down version.
+You get all the core features, the entire library of community plugins, and unlimited "vaults" (folders for your notes).

 Paid add-on 1: Obsidian Sync